 If a down payment is made, the remaining balance is due by 4:00 P.M. of that same day.
 Alternate arrangements must be pre-approved.
 The bidder cannot take possession of the property until he receives a written release from the police officer and the release will not be issued until the bid price is fully paid.

 Any other terms or requirements as may be expressed or implied by any rule or law are operational as long as such is not inconsistent with the Sheriff's duties and responsibilities as stated here or by law, at the time of sale, or other time.
-The preceding policies and procedures are subject to modification based upon innumerable variations and factors related to the property, court directions, etc.
+The preceding policies and procedures are subject to modification based upon innumerable variations and factors related to the property and court directions.

 What exactly is the high bidder purchasing?

 The purchaser at a sheriff's sale is acquiring the interest of the judgment debtor in the property levied upon.
 If, for example, the interest of the judgment debtor in a motor vehicle is subject to a lien, then that is what the bidder is buying.
 For real property, if the debtor's interest is governed by a joint tenancy, for example, or other deed restriction, or is subject to a superior lien or encumbrance, then that is what the bidder is purchasing.
 The purchaser is acquiring the judgment debtor's "right, title and interest" in or to the property, whatever that may be.
 The Sheriff does not research such things nor make opinions or assertions relative to such matters.

 What Documents will the purchaser receive from the Sheriff?